 Part of reason for visiting Keukenhof 2021 is the incredible array of brilliant and vibrant colours you get to see.

 There are reds, yellows, pinks, purples, oranges and whites, along with whole patches of beautifully striped flowers.
 It really is a burst of springtime from all angles.

 As well as crocuses, hyacinths, and daffodils, a large proportion of the flowers when we visited were tulips.
 This is hardly surprising given we were in the Netherlands!
 But what surprised me was just how many varieties there are.

 To name just a few, we saw “Black Hero”, “Purple Prince”, “Double Flag”, “Angelique” , “Spryng Break” and “Yellow Pompenette”.
 The list went on… (having read up on tulips since coming back, there are apparently 75 varieties).

 So if you’re a lover of flowers, this place is for you.
 Although note that very little of the garden is wild.
 So if you are looking for wild flowers, you unfortunately won’t find many here.

 First and foremost Keukenhof is a garden.
-So the main draw for most people visting Keukenhof will inevitably to be to wander around the garden and look at all the beautiful flowers that are blooming.
+So the main draw for most people visiting Keukenhof in 2021 will inevitably to be to wander around the garden and look at all the beautiful flowers that are blooming.